 Ecological impact of management actions: Proposed synthesis activities may address previous, recurring, or ongoing management actions including restoration actions at any temporal or spatial scale in the Gulf of Mexico.
-This could include analysis and synthesis of the impacts from management actions such as those related to existing and proposed offshore oil and wind development, restoration of coastal and estuarine areas, changes in marine protected area density, composition, and usage over time, impacts to fishing and coastal communities related to changes in fisheries regulations, etc. Applicants should utilize existing datasets to produce an understanding of system-wide impacts of the management action.
+This could include analysis and synthesis of the impacts from management actions such as those related to existing and proposed offshore oil and wind development; restoration of coastal and estuarine areas; changes in marine protected area density, composition, and usage over time,;impacts to fishing and coastal communities related to changes in fisheries regulations; etc. Applicants should utilize existing datasets to produce an understanding of system-wide impacts of the management action.
 Resulting synthesis products should provide an ecosystem-based understanding of the action that can inform similar or related management actions now or in the future.

-Each funded project will bring together a working group of 12-15 experts for 2-3 in-person collaborative sessions over the course of 24 months.
-The working group will conceive new approaches to its respective problem area, synthesize data relevant to the work, develop science in service of relevant solutions, and identify resource management decisions that may be informed by working group products.
-Between sessions, members will collaborate remotely, participate in NCEAS-provided trainings directly relevant to their research, explore emerging research outcomes, engage with resource managers and other knowledge holders, identify practical opportunities to enhance management activities (e.g. trainings, workshops, communities of practice), and publish research and results.
-The program emphasizes and provides technical support for repeatable synthesis and modeling methods, and the creation of open-source tools where relevant.
+Each funded project will bring together a working group of 12-16 experts for 2-3 in-person collaborative sessions over the course of 24 months.
+Working groups are typically awarded in the summer and are expected to host their first in person meeting in the Fall.
+The working group will:

+- conceive new approaches to its respective problem area, - synthesize data relevant to the work, - develop science in service of relevant solutions, - identify resource management decisions that may be informed by working group products.

+Between in-person sessions, members will collaborate remotely, participate in NCEAS-provided trainings directly relevant to their research, explore emerging research outcomes, engage with resource managers and other knowledge holders, identify practical opportunities to enhance management activities (e.g. trainings, workshops, communities of practice), and publish research and results.
+NCEAS emphasizes and provides technical support for repeatable synthesis and modeling methods, and the creation of open-source tools where relevant.
 Over time, ideas and relationships fostered within each team may influence management policy or practice at local, state, or regional levels and initiate related cross-sectoral action.

-As part of the collaboration, NCEAS provides Gulf Ecosystem Initiative teams with state-of-the-art facilities, training expertise, and cyberinfrastructure and logistical support, all informed by its 27 years of experience running innovative and productive transdisciplinary working groups.
+As part of the collaboration, NCEAS provides Gulf Ecosystem Initiative teams with state-of-the-art facilities, training expertise, and cyberinfrastructure and logistical support, all informed by its 30 years of experience running innovative and productive transdisciplinary working groups.